 If one keeps in mind that particles are waves, then the tunneling (transition through a potential barrier) is not very surprising effect.
 Waves do not change suddenly.
 So imagine a wave which hits a finite barrier.
-Some of the wave will reflect, but some will leak into the barrier, just as in the previous problem.
-As the barrier is finite width (this is why it is a barrier) a little of the wave will leak out on the other side and propagate further.
+The barrier is the classically prohibited region, so the wave will leak into inside the barrier and will start decaying.
+If the barrier has finite length the wave will still be finite when it reaches the other side.
+So it will penetrate through and propagate further.
+So when a wave hits a barrier some of it will penetrate through and some of it will reflect back.
 This is exactly what happens.